Replica Of Koh-i-Noor Diamond Put On Display For Public In PMNH - UrduPoint

 Replica Of Koh-i-Noor Diamond Put On Display For Public In PMNH

-The Replica of Koh-i-Noor, the largest diamond of the world has displayed for visitors at Pakistan Museum of Natural History (PMNH).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Jan, 2021 ) :The Replica of Koh-i-Noor, the largest diamond of the world has displayed for visitors at Pakistan Museum of Natural History (PMNH).
 Koh-i-noor weighing 105.6 carats (21.12g), possibly mined from the Kollur mine, Golconda, India.
-Its weight is186 carats (38.2g) and it was acquired by Alauddin Khalji, Sultan of Delhi, an official of Pakistan Museum and Natural History told APP on Thursday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Jan, 2021 ) :The Replica of Koh-i-Noor, the largest diamond of the world has displayed for visitors at Pakistan Museum of Natural History (PMNH).
-Koh-i-noor weighing 105.6 carats (21.12g), possibly mined from the Kollur mine, Golconda, India.
-Its weight is186 carats (38.2g) and it was acquired by Alauddin Khalji, Sultan of Delhi, an official of Pakistan Museum and Natural History told APP on Thursday.
+Its weight is186 carats (38.2g) and it was acquired by Alauddin Khalji, Sultan of Delhi, an official of Pakistan Museum and Natural History told APP the other day.

 This historical world largest diamond "Koh-i-Noor" is the symbol of loyalty, grace and affection, he added.